 - 1. EDU licensees may only run the command bsadmin quota fix. - 2.
-PRO licensees may run alternatively the command bsadmin quota report -vL, which commits changes to the database after each user. - The action delete changes the owner of an object: owner becomes the user who deleted the object (the object inherits the owner of the ambient folder (who is in this case the owner of the trash)).
+PRO licensees may run alternatively the command bsadmin quota report -vL, which commits changes to the database after each user. - The actions cut and delete change the owner of an object: owner becomes the user who cut/deleted the object (the object inherits the owner of the ambient folder (who is in this case the owner of the clipboard resp. the trash)).